US mid-term elections 2018: Can we tell yet who has the edge?

-The "mid-term wave" - a sweeping electoral triumph that reshapes the US national political layout field - is a recurring phenomenon in US politics.
+The "mid-term wave" - a sweeping electoral triumph that reshapes the national political map - is a recurring phenomenon in US politics.
+Is one about to crash on Republicans in Washington?

 For the purposes of this analysis, a mid-term wave is where one party picks up a combination of more than 20 seats in the US House of Representatives and the Senate.